ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/11-singularity-images.md

 teaching: 25
 exercises: 15
 questions:
-- "I now know how to run a Singularity image, how do I create one?"
+- "How do I create my own Singularity images?"
 objectives:
 - "Understand the different Singularity container file formats."
 - "Understand how to build and share your own Singularity containers."